Remuneration: How to get employee pay right

 Why you need to get pay right

-In Australia, there are a robust set of legal minimum entitlements that form the foundation of any employment offer and all employers need to understand them and factor them into employee remuneration packages.
+In Australia, there are a robust set of legal minimum entitlements that form the foundation of any employment offer and all employers need to understand them and factor them into employee compensation packages.

 Under the Fair Work Act, employers generally cannot enforce deductions on employees unless they are agreed to and in the employee’s interest.
-Then there’s superannuation, which has been subject to a lot of change recently, including annual increases the Superannuation Guarantee Charge and the removal of the $450 per month threshold for super guarantee eligibility from 1 July 2022.
+Then there’s superannuation, which has been subject to a lot of change recently, including increases to the superannuation guarantee rate (12% from 1 July 2025).

 How you pay employees is also quite defined.
 They can only be paid in cash or money transfer, not in something else, e.g. the business’ products or staff discounts.

 Many employers have suffered financially over the past couple of years for failing to meet all these minimum legal requirements.
-This has often been to salaried employees who were covered by an award or enterprise agreement and the company did not factor in the correct entitlements, e.g. overtime, leave loading, etc. into their base remuneration.
+This has often been to salaried employees who were covered by an award or enterprise agreement and the company did not factor in the correct entitlements - e.g. overtime, leave loading - into their base remuneration.

 Learn more about avoiding common pay mistakes.

-There are a number of compelling reasons why employers should regularly review their employees’ remuneration.
+There are a number of good reasons why employers should regularly review their employees’ remuneration.

 Remember, it’s usually a lot more costly to attract new employees rather than to hold onto the ones you have.
 By the time that you recruit, onboard, and get a new employee’s performance up to where the previous person’s was, you were probably better off paying the employee you already had a little more.